Loading lesson…

 The big idea: emergence makes forecasting genuinely hard.
 Responsible labs publish policies, run structured evals, and accept that surprise is a load-bearing assumption of the field.

-What is the core idea behind "Emergence, Capability Forecasting, and Safety"?
+What is the main idea of "Emergence, Capability Forecasting, and Safety"?

-Which best describes the scope of "Emergence, Capability Forecasting, and Safety"?
+Which concept is most central to "Emergence, Capability Forecasting, and Safety"?